• Ebook

 • confectioner's sugar - This has a very neutral flavor that melds right into the hot chocolate mixture.
 You can also use regular white sugar or coconut sugar.

-• cocoa powder - You can leave this out if you don't have it, but it give a super velvety chocolate taste!
+• cocoa powder - You can leave this out if you don't have it, but it gives a super velvety chocolate taste!

 • corn starch - Potato starch in the same amount will work great here too.
 I do not recommend using tapioca starch as it can get gloopy and have a texture more like pudding.